saxena-ak/EmailClassification/README.md

 1. Non Spam (Ham) - 3901
 2. Spam - 1898

-# To use the code:
+# How to use the code:

 1. Create 'SpamData/01_Processing/spam_assassin_corpus/' directories.
 2. Download the latest dataset from https://spamassassin.apache.org/old/publiccorpus/ and store in the 'spam_assassin_corpus' folder.